-We also have Colonel Pete Weina, who serves in the US Army and currently is the Deputy Commander at the Walter Reed Army Institute of Research.
-He is also an associate professor at the Uniformed Services University of the Health Sciences in the Departments of Medicine and Preventive Medicine.
+We also have Colonel Pete Weina, who serves in the US

+Army and currently is the Deputy Commander at the Walter Reed at the Uniformed Services University of the Health Sciences in the Departments of Medicine and Preventive Medicine.
 He is a recognized expert in infectious disease research and development.
 He has authored numerous publications and book chapters and, also, you should look at his bio because he has a number of advanced degrees-many.
 He has led research teams in areas including leishmaniasis, where he is considered an international expert, malaria, and many others.
-He has served also as the Chief of Pharmacology and Director of Viral Diseases at Rare in the past, among many other positions.
+He has served also as the Chief of Pharmacology and Director of Viral Diseases at WRAIR in the past, among many other positions.